Systemically important financial institution: Definition

 As of November 2011 when the G-SIFI paper was released by the FSB, a standard definition of N-SIFI had not been decided.
-However, the BCBS identified factors for assessing whether a financial institution is systemically important: its size, its complexity, its interconnectedness, the lack of readily available substitutes for the financial infrastructure it provides, and its global (cross-jurisdictional) activity.
+However, the BCBS identified factors for assessing whether a financial institution is systemically important: its size, its complexity, its interconnectedness, the lack of readily available substitutes for the financial market infrastructure it provides, and its global (cross-jurisdictional) activity.
 In some cases, the assessments of experts, independent of the indicators, will be able to move an institution into the N-SIFI category or remove it from N-SIFI status.